Experience Matters

 - Regulatory response and remediation

-- Development of a hazardous drug wipe sampling program including acceptable surface limits
+- Development of a hazardous drug wipe sampling program including acceptable surface limit

 Cleanroom Certification

 Eagle knows that you rely on your equipment to perform as expected.
-These instruments operate as a safeguard for the quality of your products and for the well-being of your staff.
-With us, you will feel confident that your equipment is operating as intended.
+These instruments operate as a safeguard for the quality of your products and the well-being of your staff.

 Dedication To Precision